|Page 2||Page 4||Page 6||Page 8 Questions||Page 10 Questions||Page 12 Questions||Page 14 Questions||Page 16 Questions|

 – 12 –

-2. What is your favorite game to play at the pool?
+2. What is your favorite game to play in the snow?
 Why?

 – 13 –

 4. Would you want to live where there is snow?
 Why or why not?